MicrosoftDocs/well-architected/well-architected/devops/monitor-collection-data-storage.md

 - **Enforce consistency.** You can use Azure Policy to ensure the consistent use of diagnostic settings across the application, to enforce the desired configuration for each Azure service.
 - **Collect logs and metrics available for critical internal dependencies.** This information gives you visibility into the operational state of critical internal dependencies, such as a shared NVA or Express Route connections, and others.

 There are many options for a collection service for aggregating infrastructure and resource logs.
 Azure Log Analytics or Splunk, are popular choices for collating logs and metrics across all application components for subsequent evaluation.
-Resources may include Azure IaaS, nd PaaS services, and third-party appliances such as firewalls or anti-malware solutions used in the application.
+Resources may include Azure IaaS, PaaS services, and third-party appliances such as firewalls or anti-malware solutions used in the application.
 For instance, if Azure Event Hubs is used, the Diagnostic Settings should be configured to push logs and metrics to the data sink.

 Understanding usage helps with right-sizing of the workload, but additional cost for logging needs to be accepted and included in the cost model.